 Potential for diabetes treatment

 Cinnamon is considered as an alternative treatment for diabetes mellitus.
 In one study, Ceylon cinnamon brought insulin levels in diabetic rats to close to normal levels.
-Other studies support the idea that Ceylon cinnamon is useful for diabetes treatment.
+Other support the idea that Ceylon cinnamon is useful for diabetes treatment.

 Contains cancer-fighting enzymes